 Positive Feedback Letting a teen know that they are worthwhile and can do whatever they set their minds to will help them to retain a sense of worth as a person when mood swings and teenage drama get them down.
 Even when they do something stupid due to a lack of judgment, it is good to be as supportive as possible.

-A Supportive Attitude Even when a teen's desires and dreams seem unreasonable or far-fetched, bear in mind that the logic and judgment centers of their brains have yet to develop and that they are more likely to want to do the opposite of what you say that follow through with doing something you casually approve of.
-This type of attitude will limit stress on the teen by making them feel as though they have someone on their side, and also limit strain in familial relationships.
+A Supportive Attitude Even when a teen's desires and dreams seem unreasonable or far-fetched, bear in mind that the logic and judgment centers of their brains have yet to develop.
+They are more likely to want to do the opposite of what you say that follow through with doing something you casually approve of.
+This type of attitude will limit stress on the teen by making them feel as though they have someone on their side and also limit strain in familial relationships.

 Meditation Meditation is a great way for teens to get time to themselves and also a method of teaching them to discipline their minds and bodies to work for rather than against them.
 Learning controlled breathing techniques and how to relax their minds at will help them to cope with all the stresses they face on a daily basis and provide them with a drug and risk-free method of escaping reality.